 A day of pampering…

 Wake up to a Maison 28 Breakfast and then we head a little bit out of town into another world at the Beldi Country Club for some natural beauty and, naturally, some Moroccan beauty/spa treatments.
 Enjoy a famous Moroccan hamman/gommage treatment (steam bath & scrub) followed by a soothing 1-hour massage.
-Relax at home before a special dinner party at Maison 28.
+Pizza party dinner tonight!

 Time for exploration or relaxation…